cartac/NLP-Homework12/README.md

 ### 2. NLP

-We use NLTK, to graphicaly deploy the most repeated words.
+We use NLTK, to graphically deploy the most repeated words.
 We did other analysis, such as calculating the most pair of repeated words.
 Charts below.

 **Bitcoin World Cloud**

 ![deploy](Images/bitcoin_wc.png)

 **Ethereum World Cloud**

 ![transfer](Images/ethereum_wc.png)

 ### 2. Space and Entities Analysis

 lastly we used Spacey to extract and visually highlight entities mentioned in the articles.
 The entities can be people, organizations, dates, time, money amounts, among others.
-Below, a snapshot of how the text is presented graphicaly after using Spacey for Bitcoin and Ethereum.
+Below, a snapshot of how the text is presented graphically after using Spacey for Bitcoin and Ethereum.

 **Bitcoin Spacey Entities**

 ![address](Images/bitcoin_spacey.png)

 **Ethereum Spacey Entities**

 ![deployed](Images/ethereum_spacey.png)